Turntable Buyers Guide: How to Choose the Right Record Player

 Turntables with a built-in preamp can connect directly to powered speakers or an amplifier without a phono input.
 This is convenient for beginners or those with limited equipment.

 These models require an external phono preamp, offering more flexibility in sound customization and often better sound quality.
-I wrote this article about the best preamplifiers you can buy right now so you may want to read this to know what your are getting into in terms of added complexity and cost.
+I wrote this article about the best preamplifiers you can buy right now, so you may want to read this to know what you’re getting into in terms of added complexity and cost.

 Turntables with built-in preamps are convenient, as they can be directly connected to powered speakers or amplifiers without a phono input, making them an easy choice for beginners or those looking for a simple setup.
 However, the quality of built-in preamps can vary, and they limit user control over another aspect of the audio chain.